VirgilSecurity/virgil-purekit-go/README.md

 ### Rotate User passw0rd

-This function allows you to use a special `UpdateTokens` to update users' `record` in your database.
+This function allows you to use a special `update_token` to update users' `record` in your database.

 > Use this flow only if your database has been COMPROMISED!
-When a user just needs to change his or her own password, use the `enroll` function to replace old user's `passw0rd_record` value in your DB with a new user's `passw0rd_record`.
+When a user just needs to change his or her own password, use the `EnrollAccount` function to replace user's `old_passw0rd_record` value in your DB with a user's `new_passw0rd_record`.

 How it works:
-- Get your `UpdateToken` using [Passw0rd CLI](https://github.com/passw0rd/cli).
+- Get your `update_token` using [Passw0rd CLI](https://github.com/passw0rd/cli).
-- Specify the `UpdateToken` in the Passw0rd SDK on your Server side.
+- Specify the `update_token` in the Passw0rd SDK on your Server side.
-- Then use the `Update` records function to create new user's `record` for your users (you don't need to ask your users to create a new password).
+- Then use the `UpdatePassword` records function to create a `new_passw0rd_record` for your users (you don't need to ask your users to create a new password).
-- Finally, save the new user's `record` into your database.
+- Finally, save the the `new_passw0rd_record` into your database.

-Here is an example of using the `Update` records function:
+Here is an example of using the `UpdatePassword` function:
 ```go
 package main